These are some of my favourite things

 An example of a session I facilitated at Telstra Health bringing in subject matter experts illustrating and mapping user journeys with the goal to improve their client's workforce management system to focus on delivering quality care to people in the community space.

 Method card example of how to add discovery structure and learn about a project or environment focusing research on specific areas allowing teams and businesses to achieve a shared vision.

-Usually nine times out of ten, people will come to me with a problem to solve and it is either not the right problem or in most cases not phrased in the right manner.
-Part of designing the right solution is to better define and understand a problem in order achieve the right outcome.
+Usually, people will come to me with a problem to solve and it is in most cases phrased right or been thought through.
+Part of designing the right solution is to better define and understand a problem in order to achieve a desirable outcome

 An example of a hypothesis format introduced to team members and senior management to communicate and question internal assumptions via a simple testable statement with the goal to have a unified approach for all team members.

 Lead and facilitating stakeholder design workshops with multidisciplinary product teams during early stages of product ideation developing strong points of view, analysing assumptions and prioritising product concepts.

 One of my favourite methods to communicate a customer’s experience or journey through a product or service is illustrating compelling stories allowing potential opportunities, for design direction and innovation.